JBZoo/CSV-Blueprint/README.md

 </table>
 <!-- /benchmark-table -->

+Btw, if you run the same tests on a MacBook 14" M2 Max 2023, the results are ~2 times better.
+On MacBook 2019 Intel 2.4Gz about the same as on GitHub Actions.
+So I think the table can be considered an average (but too far from the best) hardware at the regular engineer.

 ### Brief conclusions

 * Cell rules are very CPU demanding, but use almost no RAM (always about 1-2 MB at peak).